Jack Hawkins: International star

 He was appointed a Commander of the Order of the British Empire (CBE) in 1958.

-Hawkins played the lead role in a film for John Ford, Gideon's Day (USA title: Gideon of Scotland Yard) (1958), playing a police officer.
-He had a good role as a double agent in a war film, The Two-Headed Spy (1958) then was given another third lead in a Hollywood blockbuster Ben-Hur (1959), playing the Roman admiral who befriends Charlton Heston.
+Hawkins played the lead role in a film for John Ford, playing a police officer in Gideon's Day (USA title: Gideon of Scotland Yard) (1958).
+He had a good role as a double agent in a war film, The Two-Headed Spy (1958), then was given another third lead in a Hollywood blockbuster Ben-Hur (1959), playing the Roman admiral who befriends Charlton Heston.
 It was even more successful than Bridge on the River Kwai.

 He appeared as one of The Four Just Men (1959) in the Sapphire Films TV series for ITV.
-He also played the lead in a version of The Fallen Idol for American TV.
+He also played the lead in an American TV version of The Fallen Idol.

-In reality, Hawkins was politically liberal, and an emotional man, in sharp contrast to his conservative screen image.
-One of his favourite films, the heist film The League of Gentlemen (1960), was considered quite groundbreaking for its time in its references to sex.
-The film was popular at the British box office, and gave Hawkins his final lead role.
+He appeared in a heist film considered ground-breaking at the time for its references to sex, and popular at the British box office, also providing Hawkins with his final lead role in The League of Gentlemen (1960).

 However, though initially sought for the role of a gay barrister in Victim, he turned it down fearing that it might conflict with his masculine image.
 The role was eventually played by Dirk Bogarde.
-There was some talk he would play Captain Bligh in the remake of Mutiny on the Bounty (1962) but Trevor Howard ended up playing the role.